 On October 24, 1996, the rock strata overlaying an abandoned underground mine adjacent to the coal-refuse impoundment used by the Lone Mountain preparation plant failed, resulting in the discharge of approximately 6.3 million gallons of water mixed with fine coal refuse into a tributary of the Powell River in Lee County, Virginia.
 The U.S. Department of the Interior has notified us that it intends to file a civil action under the Clean Water Act and the Comprehensive Environmental Response, Compensation and Liability Act to recover the natural resource damages suffered as a result of the discharge.
 The Interior Department alleges that fresh water mussels listed on the federal endangered species list that reside in the Powell River were affected as a consequence of the discharge.
 We and the Interior Department have reached an agreement in principle to settle this matter, which would require us to make a payment of \$2.5 million.
 The settlement is subject to us and the Interior Department entering into a definitive agreement.
+The Interior Department initiated the final administrative steps to complete settlement of this claim, and, following a period of public comment, we expect to make the settlement payment in February 2001.
 Our consolidated balance sheet as of September 30, 2000 reflects a reserve for the full amount of this settlement.